What are the requirements for teacher training?

 We also do not accept the ESOL as an equivalent qualification.

-We do not accept university entrance exams as equivalent to GCSEs.
+We do not accept university entrance exams or the IELTS as equivalent to GCSEs.

 You can complete something called a GCSE equivalency test.
 We expect candidates to complete this before applying so that we can be sure that they meet the entry requirements.
 The main provider who offers these tests is www.equivalencytesting.com.